 I do not know if further nourishment has taken place since late 1997 or early 1998.
 If further nourishment has taken place, then the rate of nourishment is clearly appropriate.
 If there has been no renourishment, then the beach has been very stable since that time.
-Beach volume has maintained a relatively narrow range since April 1998, between 29.1 m/m and 32.9 m/m, although there is an indication that a small amount of sediment may have been lost since November 2004, with volumes since that time being at the lower end of the range.
+Beach volume has maintained a relatively narrow range since April 1998, between 29.1 m3/m and 32.9 m3/m.
 There has been no apparent change in sediment characteristics.
 There is no indication that the seawall has had an adverse effect on beach stability.
 There is no indication that waves caused by vessel wash in the inner harbour are having an adverse effect on the Picton foreshore beach.